Seabed Baited Remote Underwater Video (sBRUV)

 Overview

-The sbruv/ dataset contains all seabed baited remote underwater video (sBRUV) data collected during Pristine Seas expeditions. sBRUVs are stereo camera systems deployed on the seafloor with standardized bait to attract and record fish assemblages in a non-extractive manner.
+The sBruvs/ dataset contains all seabed baited remote underwater video (sBRUV) data collected during Pristine Seas expeditions. sBRUVs are stereo camera systems deployed on the seafloor with standardized bait to attract and record fish assemblages in a non-extractive manner.

-The sBRUV protocol involves deploying paired cameras on a frame with bait for a standardized soak time (typically 60-90 minutes).
-This method is particularly effective for detecting mobile predators, sharks, and other fish that may be attracted to bait, providing complementary data to visual survey methods.
+Each sBRUV deployment represents a single sampling unit where paired cameras record simultaneously for a standardized soak time (typically 60-90 minutes).
+This method is particularly effective for detecting mobile predators, sharks, and other fish attracted to bait, providing complementary data to visual survey methods.

 ├── stations # Individual sBRUV deployments with metadata